Abklegendary/my_ngram/README.md

 ***

 ## Task
-we are to write a program that counts the number of occurrence of a character
+We are to write a program that counts the number of occurrence of a character

 ## Description
 we used the ASCII concept to build the program, we used a for loop to loop through an array of strings, within the for loop block we used a while loop to loop through each string in the array.